Tips for moving in the winter – stay safe and plan ahead

 Have winter essentials ready

 Pack warm blankets, coats, hats, scarves, and gloves in the car instead of with the rest of your belongings in your moving truck.
 It’s better to be over-prepared so that you are ready for anything.

 Take care of your movers and tip well

-Make sure to thank them for all of thier hard work and tip them more than you typically would during a summer move.
-Moving rates don’t typically change during the winter so the movers aren’t getting paid extra to deal wit the snow, ice and wind.
-Thank them for moving during the winter weather and reinforce your appreciate with a good tip.
+Make sure to thank them for all of their hard work and tip them more than you typically would during a summer move.
+Moving rates don’t typically change during the winter so the movers aren’t getting paid extra to deal with the snow, ice, and wind.
+Thank them for moving during the winter weather and reinforce your appreciation with a good tip.

 Moving during the winter doesn’t have to be difficult.
 With careful consideration and planning, you can still have an ideal move during the winter.